fredzhang7/startup-ai/README.md

    - Under API keys, click on "Browser key (auto created by Firebase)"
    - Under "Set an application restriction", click on Website and add the URL of your app to prevent unauthorized access (read more at [Is it Safe to Expose Firebase APIKey to the Public](https://stackoverflow.com/questions/37482366/is-it-safe-to-expose-firebase-apikey-to-the-public))

-3. This application sends requests to the HuggingFace API on the Firebase Functions server so that any API keys are not exposed to the client side.
+3. Set up Firebase Functions in your project root directory using `firebase init functions`.
+This application sends requests to the HuggingFace API on the Firebase Functions server so that any API keys are not exposed to the client side.
 So, please set any environmental variables on the server using `firebase functions:config:set huggingface.api_key="your_api_key"`.

-4. Lastly, run the development server:
+4. Lastly, deploy the application to Firebase:

 ```bash
 firebase deploy --only "functions,hosting"